 PCI devices have a set of registers referred to as configuration space for devices.
 These configuration space registers are mapped to host memory locations.

-When a PCI device is enabled the system's device drivers (by writing configuration commands to the PCI controller), programs the Base Address Registers (BAR) to inform the PCI device of its address mapping.
+When a PCI device is enabled, the system's device drivers (by writing configuration commands to the PCI controller) programs the Base Address Registers (BAR) to inform the PCI device of its address mapping.
 Next, the host operating system is able to address a PCI device.

 Linux NIC drivers